MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_19_RegisterAnApplication.md

 For example, if your web API's application ID URI is `https://contoso.com/api` and the scope name is Employees.Read.All, the full scope is:

 `https://contoso.com/api/Employees.Read.All`
+# RobertS - I did not get this one to work.
+Was they an actual, test the URL, or just an example of what it would look like.

 #### Task 11 - Using the exposed scopes